Students must read, understand and comply with the following requirements for the duration of their studies at the Institution:

 6. Comply with any applicable Australian Government legislation.

-1. Attend all timetabled classes and examinations while a student remains enrolled at the Institution.
+1. Attend all timetabled classes, complete all specified assessments and examinations (if applicable) while a student remains enrolled at the Institution.

 2. Comply with the rules of the course of study.